-- 1. False The examiner will choose what to talk about - 2.
+- 1. False The examiner will select 2 topics at random from whichever list the candidate has chosen. - 2.
 True - 3.
-False the candidate and the examiner share responsibility for the maintenance of the conversation.

-4. False - there are no subject areas for GESE 12 - the examiner will decide what to talk about.

-5. False - it is important.
+False the candidate and the examiner share responsibility for the maintenance of the conversation. - 4.
+False there are no subject areas for GESE Grade 12.
+The examiner will decide what to talk about. - 5.
+False it is important.